montlaur/montlaur.github.io/_retrospective/2021-05-23-souvenir-dissenheim.md

   paintings is absolute.

-  Le Souvenir d'Issenheim is the last painting by Guy de Montlaur.
+  Le Souvenir d'Issenheim is one of the last paintings by Guy de Montlaur.

   ![](/photos/wordpress/retable-aa.jpg "Issenheim Altarpiece - Mathias Grünwald (1512 - 1516) - photo Stephen Shankland")